bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ```

 >**Notes:**
->- _if a `key` property is defined in the field definition, it will take precedence over the key used to define the field._
+- if a `key` property is defined in the field definition, it will take precedence over the key used to define the field.
->- _It is possible to define `key` as column's object property, but currently, sorting of these columns is **not supported**_
+- It is possible to define `key` as column's object property, but currently, sorting of these columns is **not supported**

 ### Field definition reference
 The following field properties are recognized: